Remarks on pseudo-vertex-transitive graphs with small diameter: Pseudo-vertex transitivity

 \section{Pseudo-vertex transitivity}

-In this section, we recall the notion of pseudo-vertex-transitive graphs.
+In this section, we recall the notion of a pseudo-vertex-transitive graph.
 Throughout this section, we denote by $\Gamma$ a $Q$-polynomial distance-regular graph with vertex set $X$ and diameter $D$.
-Fix a base vertex $x \in X$.
-Let $A$ denote the adjacency matrix of $\Gamma$ and $A^*(x)$ the dual adjacency matrix of $\Gamma$ with respect to $x$.
-Let $T(x)$ denote the Terwilliger algebra of $\Gamma$ with respect to $x$.
+Let $A$ denote the adjacency matrix of $\Gamma$.
+For $x \in X$, let $A^*(x)$ denote the dual adjacency matrix of $\Gamma$ with respect to $x$ and let $T(x)$ denote the Terwilliger algebra of $\Gamma$ with respect to $x$.
+Recall the standard module $V=\mathbb{C}^X$.
+We now give the following definition.

+\begin{definition} The graph $\Gamma$ is said to be \emph{pseudo-vertex-transitive} whenever for every pair of vertices $x,y \in X$, there exists a $\mathbb{C}$-vector space isomorphism $\rho: V\to V$ such that

+Suppose that for any two vertices $x,y \in X$ there exists a $\mathbb{C}$-vector space isomorphism $\rho: V\to V$ satisfying \eqref{pvt:eq}.
+Then we say that the standard $T(x)$-module and the standard $T(y)$-module are \emph{isomorphic}. \end{definition}

+\begin{lemma} $\Gamma$ is pseudo-vertex-transitive if and only if for every pair of vertices $x,y \in X$ there exist ordered bases $\mathcal{B}_x$ and $\mathcal{B}_y$ for $V$ such that the matrix representing $A$ (resp. $A^*(x)$) with respect to $\mathcal{B}_x$ is equal to the matrix representing $A$ (resp. $A^*(y)$) with respect to $\mathcal{B}_y$. \end{lemma} \begin{proof} Immediate from Definition \ref{pvt}. \end{proof}